nicolargo/glances/README.md

 ### From package manager (very easy way)

-Packages exist for Arch, Fedora, Redhat, Ubuntu (with PPA), FreeBSD...
+Packages exist for Arch, Fedora, Redhat, FreeBSD...

+### From PPA (easy way for Ubuntu/Mint...)

+Arnaud Hartmann (thanks to him !) maintains a PPA with the latest Glances version:

+To install the PPA just enter:

+        $ sudo add-apt-repository ppa:arnaud-hartmann/glances-dev
+        $ sudo apt-get update

+Then install Glances:

+        $ sudo apt-get install glances

 ### From PyPi (easy way)